mworion/MountWizzard4/docs/source/explain/main.rst

 Almanac Tab
 -----------
 MW4 assists you in getting some context information what's going on during the night imaging conditions.

-.. note:: The almanac populated only when the mount is connected
+The almanac shows local time with DST settings.
+The current date is always in the center of the image

 .. image:: image/almanac_tab.png
     :align: center